- How do you handle setbacks positively and even be motivated by them?

 In my previous blog post (December 2019), I shared the 7 elements for embracing a growth mindset.
 In my next blog posts, I will expand upon each of the 7 elements of a growth mindset.

 I will also explain what differentiates a true growth mindset from a false one, and share my unique 7-step process to a true growth mindset that is partly based on social psychologist Carol Dweck´s model.
-If you follow these 7 steps in addition to the seven elements for embracing a growth mindset, you will set yourself up for maximum success in your business!
+If you follow these 7 steps, you will set yourself up for maximum success in your business!

 How do you handle setbacks positively and even be motivated by them?